C2SM-RCM/emiproc/joss/paper.md

 # Statement of need

 Emission inventory data can be represented in various formats and resolutions.
-For example, TNO provides an invenotry which is splitted with one part which is regulary gridded and another part containing point sources.
+For example, TNO provides an inventory which contains both, a gridded map and point sources.
-Other inventories, such as Mapluft (the city invenotry of Zurich) are provided as GIS data with various shapes depending on the category of the emission source.
+Other inventories, such as Mapluft (the inventory from the city of Zurich) are provided as GIS data with various shapes depending on the category of the emission source.
 As an
 example: